Karim-Hajj-Ali/EECE-490-Hackathon/README.md

 By; Karim Zarzour, Karim Hajj Ali, Tarek El Mourad

+We decided to attempt the bankruptcy risk predictor after finishing the basic implementation of the customer support ticket analyzer.

 Bankruptcy Risk (Next-Year) — ML Predictor

 Predict whether a public company will be failed next year (t+1) from its year-t financial features (X1..X18).